 a.
 The PhD Scholarship will fund tuition fees of the clinician's formal PhD programme for AY2025 intake at a local university, over a 4-year duration.
 Local universities providing research-based PhD programmes include the following:

-b.
-Shortlisted applicants for the PhD Scholarship who are unsuccessful in the current NMRC Research Training Fellowship (RTF) application are encouraged to apply for a second NMRC RTF application even though it is not mandatory. *new
+Shortlisted applicants for the PhD Scholarship who are unsuccessful in the current NMRC RTF application are encouraged to apply for a second NMRC RTF application even though it is not mandatory.

 Shortlisted applicants can proceed with the PhD programme with the support from the PhD Scholarship while continuing to apply for the second NMRC RTF.